Visual Instruction Bottleneck Tuning: Method

 Directly optimizing the IB objective is generally intractable, as it involves mutual information terms over unknown data distributions.
 In this work, we introduce a tractable variational bound on the IB objective, specifically tailored to the autoregressive and multimodal structure of MLLMs.
 We outline the key steps below and provide full derivations in the Appendix \ref{sec:apdx:derivation}.

 We begin with the mutual information term $I(Z, X)$.
 Given the sequential nature of MLLMs, we decompose both the input $X = (X_v, X_t)$ and the latent representation $Z = (Z_v, Z_t)$ into \textbf{v}isual and \textbf{t}extual components.
-We can then derive the following upper bound for $I(Z,X)$: { } where the first inequality holds given the non-negativity of Kullback-Leibler divergence (KLD), $D_{\rm KL}(r(z)||p(z))$, and $p(z_v|x_{v},x_{t})=p(z_v|x_{v})$ due to causal attention in MLLM.
-We introduce $r(z)=r(z_v,z_t)=r(z_v)r(z_t)$ as a factorizable variational approximation of the true prior $p(z)$.
+We can then derive the following upper bound for $I(Z,X)$: